vishal-1344/lisa/README.md

 - **Fast latent state** $z(t)$ evolves continuously under current structure $\Theta(t)$ and input $u(t)$.
 - **Slow structural parameters** $\Theta(t)$ adapt under a small timescale parameter $\epsilon$, derived from (or aligned with) a **Lyapunov-style energy** $V(z,\Theta)$.

-Structural updates are designed to reduce a global energy/tension metric and restore *invariance* (or attraction) of the latent manifold, yielding robustness under distribution drift.
+Structural updates are designed to reduce a global energy or tension metric and restore *invariance* or *attraction* of the latent manifold, yielding robustness under distribution drift.

 ### Interpretive Layer: Meaning as Invariant Coherence